 WEI Beauty tells us, however, that the beauty landscape is vastly different between China and Singapore – the one thing we have in common is diversity.
 “The difference is: the Chinese market is diversified by its vast territories and large population, whereas Singapore is diverse because of its multi-cultural people and distinctive religions.”

 Owing to its sprawling landmass, the beauty needs of Chinese consumers can differ based on the region and climate that they live in, which certainly poses a challenge for a single beauty brand to appeal to consumers nationwide.
-In Singapore, though, that isn’t that case.
+In Singapore, though, that isn’t the case.

 “In Singapore, what we want is to provide effective and gentle herbal products, which accommodates all cultural backgrounds and allows our customers to fall in love with WEI Beauty for its natural, safe benefits.”